-Claver's Fidelity « Catholic Insight
+Saint Peter Claver's Untiring Fidelity « Catholic Insight

 Yet man must respond to God Who calls, and that in such a way, that without taking counsel with flesh and blood (Gal.
 1:16), he devotes himself wholly to the work of the Gospel.
 This response, however can only be given when the Holy Spirit gives His inspiration and His power.
 For he who is sent enters upon the life and mission of Him Who “emptied Himself, taking the nature of a slave” (Phil.
 2:7).
 Therefore, he must be ready to stay at his vocation for an entire lifetime, and to renounce himself and all those whom he thus far considered as his own, and instead to “make himself all things to all men” (1 Cor.
 9:22). (#24)

 Father Peter Claver certainly ’emptied himself’, ‘stayed at his vocation for an entire lifetime’, and, in true Pauline and Jesuit mold, made himself all things to all men.
 We know not how many souls he led to heaven, and how many he continues to do so by his example and intercession.
-Ironically, towards the end of his life, Father Claver was bedridden, scarcely able to move, and an ex-slave as tasked to care for him, but instead neglected and abused the one who had done so much good.
-The priest never complained, receiving such as recompense for his sins – ! – but, perhaps more likely in the heavenly scales, as penance for the sins of others.
-He died alone, on Our Lady’s birthday, in 1654, and we may sure the Mother of God welcomed him personally into beatitude, to join the untold numbers of those to whom he had ministered.
+Ironically, towards the end of his life, Father Claver was bedridden, scarcely able to move, and an ex-slave was tasked to care for him, but instead neglected and abused the one who had done so much good.
+The priest never complained, receiving such as recompense for his sins (and what might that say of us!) – but, perhaps more likely in the heavenly scales, as penance for the sins of others.
+He died alone, on Our Lady’s birthday, in 1654, and we may be sure the Mother of God welcomed him personally into beatitude, to join the untold numbers of those to whom he had ministered.
 Leo XIII, who canonized Claver on January 15, 1888, declared that no life, besides that of Christ Himself, had moved him as much as this servant of God.

-And that same God is always looking for a few magnanimous men, who can do far more good than any number of pusillanimous men can do evil.
-So do the good that we must do, and we may well be surprised at how much fruit He can produce, even with our meagre efforts.
+And that same God is always looking for a few magnanimous souls, who can do far more good, far outweighing the evil of the pusillanimous, with which our world is filled.
+So do the good that we must do, and we may well be surprised at how much fruit the Almighty can produce, even with our meagre efforts.
 The main thing is to persevere at the task we have been given, and stay faithful to the end.

 Saint Peter Claver, ora pro nobis.